-There was no impairment expense recognised during FY23 (FY22: nil).
-There was no reversal of prior period impairment loss recognised in FY23 (FY22: Nil).
+There was \$0.6m of impairment expense recognised on specific development assets during FY24 (FY23: nil).
+There was no reversal of prior period impairment loss recognised in FY24 (FY23: Nil).

 Reserve estimates and mine life

 Reserves are estimates of the amount of product that can be economically and legally extracted from the Group's mining tenements.
 In order to calculate reserves, estimates and assumptions are required to be formulated about a range of geological, technical and economic factors including quantities, grades, production techniques, recovery rates, production costs, transportation costs, refining costs, commodity demand, commodity prices and exchange rates.
 Estimating the quantity and/or grade of reserves requires the size, shape and depth of the ore bodies or field to be determined by analysing geological data such as drilling samples.
 This process may require complex and difficult geological judgement and calculation to interpret the data.